 2 – The forcola is the oar bracket on the gondola’s stern: movement of the oar in all directions is only possible if the forcola is perfect;

-3 – The cavài – horses in Venetian dialect – are the metallic decorations on the gondola’s sides representing seahorses, sea gods, mustels and other maritime motifs;
+3 - The cavài - horses in the Venetian dialect - are the metal decorations on the sides of the gondola that represent seahorses, marine divinities, dolphins and other maritime motifs;

 4 – The gold leaf, which gives the gondola a final flourish, is laid on by the battidori (gold beaters).